-28. The Order sets forth that the OTMR process begins upon utility receipt of a complete application by a new attacher to attach to its facilities.
+The Order sets forth that the OTMR process begins upon utility receipt of a complete application by a new attacher to attach to its facilities.
 A complete application is defined as one that provides the utility with the information necessary under its procedures, as specified in a master service agreement or in publicly-released requirements at the time of submission of the application, to begin to survey the affected poles.
 The Order further establishes that a utility has ten business days after receipt of a pole attachment application to determine if the application is complete and notify the attacher of that decision.
-If the utility motifies the attacher that its application is not complete within the ten business-day review period, then the utility must specify where and how the application is deficient.
-If the utility provides no response within ten business days, or if the utility rejects the application as incomplete but fails to specify any deficiencies in the application is incomplete and specifies the deficiencies, then a resubmitted application is only required to address the enumerated issues and will be deemed complete
+If the utility notifies the attacher that its application is not complete within the ten business-day review period, then the utility must specify where and how the application is deficient.
+If the utility provides no response within ten business days, or if the utility rejects the application as incomplete but fails to specify any deficiencies in the application, then the application is deemed complete.
+If the utility timely notifies the attacher that its application is incomplete and specifies the deficiencies, then a resubmitted application need only supplement the previous application by addressing the issues identified by the utility, and the application will be deemed complete within five business days after its resubmission, unless the utility specifies which deficiencies were not addressed.
+A new attacher may follow the resubmission procedure as many times as it chooses, so long as in each case it makes a bona fide attempt to correct the issues identified by the utility.
+A utility must respond to new attachers within 15 days of receiving complete pole attachment, or within 30 days for larger requests.